WorldHealthOrganization/app/docs/MULTIREPO.md

 # This doc describes a workflow for using multiple repositories in a development flow.

 ## Problem
 For some of the assets we (will) use in the app we do not have the rights to freely distribute them.
-Githubs' ToS specify that anything in the public repo must be freely redistributable.
+GitHub's ToS specify that anything in the public repo must be freely redistributable.
 This means that we need a flow where we have a public repo for doing the main work and a private for storing those assets and putting them in at build time.

 ## Scope